CalPlug/ArduinoMenuCalibrator/Source/ArduinoMenuCalibrator/README.md

-The following offers insight to how this library works, and a few changes that would need to be made in case any changes are added.
+The following offers insight to how this program works, and a few changes that would need to be made in case any changes are added.

 -- The Program is designed to perform regressions on a given set of data points(x and y values).
 It then determines the coefficient of each term of the resulting